posit-dev/rsconnect-python/README.md

 rsconnect deploy notebook --name myserver my-notebook.ipynb
 ```

-If there is only one set of server information saved, this will work too:
+If there is information for only one server saved, this will work too:

 ```bash
 rsconnect deploy notebook my-notebook.ipynb